kekeliu-whu/MSF_LOAM/doc/ceres-optimization-on-manifold.md

 $$
 J^TJ\Delta x=-J^Tr
 $$
 So all we need to do is providing $r$ and $J$ to Ceres.
-Take a look at [ceres-autodiff-example](http://www.ceres-solver.org/nnls_tutorial.html#hello-world), where AutoDiffCostFunction computes Jacobian automaticly.
+Take a look at [ceres-autodiff-example](http://www.ceres-solver.org/nnls_tutorial.html#hello-world), where AutoDiffCostFunction computes Jacobian automatically.

 ### Local parameterization